-- 525 This research has been supported by the ANR project COCOA (grant no. ANR-16-CE01-0007TS5).
-R. Roehrig acknowledges support by the GdR DEPHY.
-S. Xie and Y. Zhang were supported by ARM program and the Atmospheric Systems Research (ASR) program in the Office of Biological and Environmental Research, Office of Science, US DOE.
-Lawrence Livermore National Laboratory is operated for the US DOE by Lawrence Livermore National Security, LLC, under Contract DE-AC52-07NA27344. - 530
+Financial support.
+This research has been supported by the Agence Nationale de la Recherche project COCOA (grant no. ANR-16-CE01-0007TS5).
+Romain Roehrig acknowledges support by the GdR DEPHY.
+Shaocheng Xie and Yunyan Zhang were supported by the ARM program and the Atmospheric Systems Research (ASR) program in the Office of Biological and Environmental Research, Office of Science, US DOE.
+Lawrence Livermore National Laboratory is operated for the US DOE by Lawrence Livermore National Security, LLC, under contract DE-AC52-07NA27344.